 4. Keyword Density: There are many tools out there that indicate the perfect amount for keyword density.
 But, in our experience, there is no IDEAL %.

 This is what Matt Cutts explained regarding the keyword density "There is no one-size-fits-all."
 We certainly don't believe that either; after all, search engines are not that easy to fool in 2018.

 There may not be a perfect percentage to aim for but stuffing your web page and every element present on it with your focus terms can cause havoc and might get you penalized for keyword stuffing.

 5. Sprikle LSI Keywords: Search Engines like Google always tend to look for the most relevant content for any particular search query.

 It is a tough job for Google to examine and denote what exactly the content is about; hence, it uses LSI terms to judge the given web page's relevancy.

 6. Multimedia: We don’t have any evidence that suggests whether embedding videos and Images directly affects your rankings.

 But, engaging diagrams, videos and images can help reduce the bounce rate and increase user time on the website which provides behavioral signals to search engines, which definitely affect ranking.

-7. Using Outbound Linking: By far, the most efficient white hat SEO technique to get more traffic.
+7. Using Outbound Linking: By far, the most efficient white hat on page SEO optimization technique to get more traffic.
 Providing outbound links to related pages gives google a hint about your web page's topics.

 It also shows the search engines that your page has some quality and relevant information.